R. J. Hampton: Orlando Magic (2021–2023)

 On March 25, 2021, Hampton, Gary Harris, and a future first round pick were traded to the Orlando Magic in exchange for Aaron Gordon and Gary Clark.
 On April 4, Hampton was named in the starting lineup for the first time in his career against Denver Nuggets.
 He recorded 16 points, four rebounds, and three assists in 33 minutes.
 On May 17, he was named Eastern Conference rookie of the month for the month of May.

 On December 29, 2022, Hampton was suspended by the NBA for one game without pay due to coming off the bench during an altercation in a game against the Detroit Pistons the day before.

 On February 21, 2023, Hampton was waived by the Magic.

 Detroit Pistons (2023)

 On February 23, 2023, Hampton signed with the Detroit Pistons.
 He was waived by the Pistons on June 24.

 Miami Heat (2023–2024)

 On September 27, 2023, Hampton signed a two-way contract with the Miami Heat.
 He was waived on February 9, 2024.

 Capital City Go-Go (2024)

 On February 14, 2024, Hampton was acquired by the Capital City Go-Go after a trade with the Sioux Falls Skyforce and on March 3, he signed a 10-day contract with the Washington Wizards, but didn't play for the team.
 On March 13, he rejoined Capital City.

-Changsha Yongsheng (2025–present)
+Changsha Yongsheng (2025–2026)

 On November 14, 2025, Hampton signed with the Changsha Yongsheng of the National Basketball League in China.